w3f/polkadot-wiki/docs/learn/learn-governance.md

 The public (i.e. token holders) can submit a proposal that gets added to the proposal queue.
 Here, proposals are [endorsed](#endorsing-proposals), and the one that gets the most support will climb to the top of the queue.
 When it is time, the proposal at the top of the queue will become a [Public Referendum](#public-referenda).
-See in the figure the vertical green path ending with the proposals inside a cylinder (i.e. the proposal queue).
-The proposal with 11 endorsements is at the top of the queue, ready to enter a referendum.
+For instance, the proposal with 11 endorsements is shown at the top of the queue in the figure, which is ready to become a referendum.

 The public can also submit a [treasury proposal](./learn-treasury.md#creating-a-treasury-proposal), which must be evaluated by the [Council](#council) through a motion.
 If the Council motion passes,